 Survey on Violence Against Women

 The survey aims to expand and generate statistical data that will be utilized to inform violence prevention programming by decision makers, academia and civil society.
-The survey seeks to identify acts of physical, psychological, sexual and patrimonial violence in both the public and private spheres.
+The tool seeks to identify acts of physical, psychological, sexual and patrimonial violence in both the public and private spheres.

 The results of this survey will be presented early next year, reports UNDP.

 “There cannot be full democracy or justice in contexts of violence.
 Violence against girls and women is one of the scourges of Honduras.
 In the government of President Xiomara Castro we work with statistical evidence.
 The survey that we plan to conduct and analyze will be part of our contribution to the construction of public policies against violence against women.”

 The director of the National Institute of Statistics (INE) of Honduras, Eugenio Sosa, said that the country requires “disaggregated, timely and reliable data on the situation of women.”

 Sosa noted that the survey will make it possible to measure the magnitude and dimensions of the problem, establish baseline parameters, identify high-risk groups, focus interventions, prevention activities, monitor changes over time, and assess the effectiveness of interventions.

 The survey will also help the Central American country learn about the situation of violence suffered by women, both in the public and private sectors.